Airtable raises $185M and launches new low-code and automation features – TechCrunch

 “You may or may not need an escape valve and obviously, we’ve gotten this far with 200,000 organizations using Airtable without that kind of escape valve,” he noted.
 “But I think that we open up a lot more use cases when you can say, well, Airtable by itself is 99% there, but that last 1% is make or break.
 You need it.
 And then, just having that outlet and making it much more leveraged to build that use case on Airtable with 1% effort, rather than building the full-stack application as a custom built application is all the difference.”

 The other major new feature is Airtable Automations.
 With this, you can build custom, automated workflows to generate reports or perform other repetitive steps.
-You can do a lot of that through the service’s graphical interface or use JavaScript to build you own custom flows and integrations, too.
+You can do a lot of that through the service’s graphical interface or use JavaScript to build your own custom flows and integrations, too.
 For now, this feature is available for free, but the team is looking into how to charge for it over time, given that these automated flows may become costly if you run them often.

 The last new feature is Airtable Sync.
 With this, teams can more easily share data across an organization, while also providing controls for who can see what.
 “The goal is to enable people who built software with Airtable to make that software interconnected and to be able to share a source of truth table between different instances of our tables,” Liu explained.